 Months of entry

 If you want to make a real difference towards the sustainability of mountain regions, this postgraduate course in Sustainable Mountain Development is for you.
 It has global recognition as a key activity of the UNESCO Chair in Sustainable Mountain Development.You will access the latest thinking on complex mountain issues by studying modules with a focus on advanced theory and practice relating to environmental, social, economic and professional development.
 By the end of your studies, you will be equipped with the practical skills and knowledge to help you understand and manage the real challenges faced by people living in mountainous areas today.The course is part time; you will study all modules online with support from experts at the Centre for Mountain Studies, based at Perth College UHI, and around the university network.
 This allows you to fit your studies around your personal and professional commitments.
-If you are not able to complete the full MSc, you can exit with a PgCert by completing the 3 core modules or a PgDip by also completing 3 optional modules.There are also two stand-alone CPD modules, water management and deer management, apply here to start these modules in January.The MSc Sustainable Mountain Development can be studied online from anywhere in the world.
+If you are not able to complete the full MSc, you can exit with a PgCert by completing the 3 core modules or a PgDip by also completing 3 optional modules.There are also two stand-alone CPD modules, water management and deer management, that can be started in JanuaryThe MSc Sustainable Mountain Development can be studied online from anywhere in the world.

 Information for international students

 English Language Requirements